Billa (1980 film): Plot

-Billa is a powerful ganglord, who, despite being one of the most wanted on the list of Interpol, remains elusive to the police.
+David Billa is a powerful ganglord, who, despite being one of the most wanted on the list of Interpol, remains elusive to the police.
 Along with the police, he makes a few other enemies through his merciless approach in running his organisation, especially when he kills one of his own men, Rajesh, when Rajesh decides to leave the business.
 This introduces Billa to two new enemies: Reena (Rajesh's fiancée) and Rajesh's sister Radha.
 When Reena seduces Billa and attempts to have the police arrest him, her plan backfires, as Billa outsmarts her and escapes, and in the process, Reena is killed.

 Radha, seeking revenge, infiltrates Billa's gang.
 After several unsuccessful attempts at nabbing Billa, the police finally succeed, but Billa dies during the pursuit, botching DSP Alexander's plan to reach the source of all crime—the man Billa reported to—by capturing Billa alive.
 Alexander buries Billa's body, ensuring that people believe that he is still alive.
 Alexander remembers his chance encounter with Rajappa, a simpleton trying to support two small foster children, who is a doppelgänger of Billa.
 Alexander hatches a plan to transform Rajappa into Billa and place him back into the criminal nexus, but this time as a police informer.

 Around the time Rajappa infiltrates Billa's gang as Billa under the guise of amnesia, former circus man JJ, just released from prison, begins his mission of revenge against Alexander (for his wife's death) and his search for his children who had been saved and taken care off by Rajappa.
 Rajappa manages to replace the red diary with a blank one, and tells his gang that he is going to take revenge on Alexander, but is actually going there to give him the red diary.
 Radha attacks Rajappa, who tries to explain to her that he is not Billa.
 She refuses to believe him until Alexander intervenes and confirms Rajappa identity.